-As podcasters, we are always on the lookout for new ways to grow our shows.
+As podcasters, we are always looking for ways to grow our follower and fan base.

-Transcribing your episodes is one of the easiest things you can be doing to reach new audiences.
+Transcribing your episodes is one of the easiest things you can be doing to maximize your efforts and reach new audiences.

-There are plenty great reasons why podcasters should transcribe their episodes including:
+There are plenty reasons why podcasters should be transcribing their episodes including:

 Below are the best ways to generate episode transcripts for your show.